-Please use the Application for MA Grant Form and submit your application before the 15th April both by email and on paper.
+Please use the Application for MA Grant Form and submit your application and a brief CV by email to firstname.lastname@example.org

 Applications must include the name and contact details of the applicant's supervisor (who should be asked to send a supporting letter by email) and, in addition, the name and contact details of one referee.

 In preparing applications it is vital to provide:

 An overview of the proposed research, showing how it relates to wider literature, research techniques to be used, and the significance of the proposed research.

 A detailed breakdown of costings.